Skip to product information

 🌿 Understanding the Plant

 Sow indoors from February to May.
-Scatter the dust-like seeds on the surface of moist compost.
-Do not cover them (or use a very light dusting of vermiculite), as they need light to germinate.
-Keep warm (18-20°C).
-Germination takes 14-21 days.
+Scatter the dust-like seeds onto the surface of moist, high-quality seed compost.
+Do not cover the seeds with soil—at most, use a very light dusting of vermiculite.
+Keep at 18-20°C; germination usually takes 14-21 days.

-It tolerates sun or partial shade.
-It prefers rich, moist soil and hates drying out completely.
-A pot near the kitchen door or on a semi-shady patio is perfect.
+They are remarkably adaptable, thriving in full sun or partial shade.
+Peppermint prefers rich, moisture-retentive soil and dislikes drying out completely.
+A large pot situated near the kitchen door or on a semi-shady patio is an ideal home for this useful herb.

-Water regularly in summer.
-To keep the plant producing fresh, tender leaves, shear it back hard after the first flush of growth in mid-summer.
-Divide the pot every 2 years to stop it becoming pot-bound.
+To keep the plant producing tender, flavourful leaves, shear it back hard after the first flush of growth in mid-summer.
+Regular watering is essential, especially for container-grown plants during a dry UK summer.
+Divide the root ball every two years to prevent the plant from becoming pot-bound and losing its vigour.

 📋 Plant Specifications